 You learn some surprising things about yourself from a project like this.
 I learned how mainstream my tastes are.
 Almost all my favorite films were made by big Hollywood studios or their modern-day equivalents.
 My list included no silent films, only two documentaries, and only five non-English language films.
-Of the 125 films on this list, there are eight from the 1930s, twelve from the 1940s, eight from the 1950s, fourteen from the 1960s, twenty from the 1970s, and fourty-two from the 1980s.
+Of the 125 films on this list, there are eight from the 1930s, twelve from the 1940s, nine from the 1950s, fourteen from the 1960s, twenty from the 1970s, and fourty-two from the 1980s.

 Were the 1980s the best decade for cinema?
 It might be fun to attempt that argument, but more likely the 1980s were simply the decade when I came of age and when I watched the most movies.
 It's not surprising to me that the majority of the movies on this list are from the time when I was the most impressionable—grade school through high school.
-Only fiffteen films from the 1990s (when I was actually studying film) and only six from the new millennium (when I started to write about films) made my list.
+Only fiffteen films from the 1990s (when I was actually studying film) and only five from the new millennium (when I started to write about films) made my list.